The infected skin is red, warm to the touch, swollen, and gas bubbles may form under the skin.

 Amputation if necessary

-The treatment of necrotizing fasciitis is surgical removal of the dead tissue plus antibiotics given by vein (intravenously).
-Large amounts of skin, tissue, and muscle must often be removed, and in some cases, an affected arm or leg may have to be removed (amputated).
+The treatment of necrotizing fasciitis and gas gangrene is surgical removal of the dead tissue plus antibiotics given by vein (intravenously).
+Large amounts of skin, tissue, and muscle often must be removed, and, in some cases, an affected arm or leg may have to be removed (amputated).